Abd-El-Rahman-Sabry/asic-routing-simulator/README.md

 ### Issues

-If you find any bugs or have suggestions for improvements, please open an issue in the [Issues](https://github.com/your-username/asic-routing-simulator/issues) section of the repository.
+If you find any bugs or have suggestions for improvements, please open an issue in the [Issues](https://github.com/Abd-El-Rahman-Sabry/asic-routing-simulator/issues) section of the repository.

 ## Acknowledgments

-- Thanks to all contributors and supporters who help make this project possible.
+- Thanks to all contributors and supporters who will help making this project possible.
-- Special thanks to the open-source community for their contributions and tools that help make this project a reality.

 ---